-Validation3 is a process where institutional agents - faculty, staff, administrators and peer mentors - show interest in students' academic success and personal well-being and affirm students' capabilities for college success while taking into consideration their assets and strengths.
+Validation is a process where institutional agents-faculty, staff, and peer mentors-show interest in students' academic success and personal well-being and affirm students' capabilities for college success in light of their diverse assets and strengths.
+Institutional agents enable college success by drawing on students' innate assets, strengths, and capabilities and removing barriers.
 Validation theory centers how student support is delivered, rather than what support is delivered.

-Ecology4 refers to a social environment consisting of a network of interrelated relationships, structures, and processes.
+Ecology refers to a social environment consisting of a network of interrelated relationships, structures, and processes.
 The impact of an ecology on student development is greater than the sum of its individual parts.
 In higher education, an ecology encompasses a web of college relationships, contexts, and resources that shape at-promise student success.